como-emplear-el-esp8266-como-servidor

 void send_P(int code, PGM_P content_type, PGM_P content, size_t contentLength);

-We also have other functions to send data to the client that are useful, for example, to send the information in various instructions of the ESP8266.
+We also have other functions to send data to the client that are useful, for example, for sending information in several ESP8266 instructions.

 void setContentLength(const size_t contentLength);